spezifisch/T12PenSolder/README.md

 CFG1,2,3 pins are not connected to anything.
 Floating CFG1 means it will request VBUS=20V from USB power supply.
 That's a bit concerning given that this means the P-MOSFET gets U_GS=20V (or more) and that's already its U_GSmax.

-Too bad those pins aren't connected to the uC.
+Too bad those pins aren't connected to the uC or we could switch to a lower USB voltage.

 ## OpAmp

 * Used as non-inverting amplifier, 221x gain
-* Output connected to PA2 through passive low-pass (I wonder how well it works with the long line between R and C)
 * Input connected to T12 soldering tip pin A (the last ring), (tip pin B (the ring between A and Earth) is connected to GND)
 * Zener diode clamps input to 3.3V max.
 * Input range should be 14.9 mV max. assuming the output is 3.3V max.
-* I wonder how noisy the temperature measurement is